r-lib/vctrs/README.md

 ### Factors

-Note that the commutativty of `vec_type()` only applies to the type, not the parameters of that type.
+Note that the commutativity of `vec_type()` only applies to the type, not the parameters of that type.
 Concretely, the order in which you concatenate factors will affect the order of the levels in the output:

 ``` r